Vice Chair, Australasia

 “The tone comes from the top,” says Alexandra Goodfellow, Vice Chair Korn Ferry Australasia, who has been told that one reason HR leaders may not make the consideration set is their apparent lack of experience running a P&L sheet.

-“If someone has run an HR function in a large and complex organization that has been through a major transition, I would regard their capabilities as equivalent to running a P&L,” she counters.
+“If someone has run an HR function in a large and complex organisation that has been through a major transition, I would regard their capabilities as equivalent to running a P&L,” she counters.

-There is no doubt the composition of Boards in Australia and New Zealand is changing.
+There is no doubt the composition of boards in Australia and New Zealand is changing.
 There has been positive progress in rebalancing gender diversity, with women holding 36% of board positions in 2024—up from 35% the previous year.
-Goodfellow says around half of the board placements Korn Ferry managed last year were women.

 “In the main, boards are embracing change and taking on a more contemporary lens.
 But the Chair of a nomination and remuneration committee is typically set for three-year terms.
 If they’re doing a decent job, they’ll be voted back in.”